This article will take you 6 minutes to read. Feel free to leave your questions in the comment section, we will answer you ASAP!

 When can you expect to see results and how to keep track?

 Once that is written, you now know how to progress and what you need to beat from last time.
 Don’t be too impatient and give yourself time to improve on those lifts.
-Avoid training to failure, especially if you are starting, go close to failure but leave some reps in the tank.
+Avoid training to failure, especially if you are a beginner.
+The goal is to train close to failure but leave 1-2 reps in the tank.

 When progress starts to feel like it’s slowing down despite doing things well, slowly increase your calorie intake, which will help you go through the plateaus.